Donnie Darko: The Director's Cut: Initial reviews

 Initial reaction was positive.
-The review aggregator website Rotten Tomatoes reported that 90% of 42 critics have given the film a positive review, with an average rating of 8.07 out of 10.
-The site's critics consensus reads, "Retaining the hauntingly enigmatic atmosphere of its prior incarnation, Donnie Darko: The Director's Cut offers a more satisfyingly realized sense of mythology and theme."
+On the review aggregator website Rotten Tomatoes, 90% of 42 critics' reviews are positive, with an average rating of 8.07/10.
+The website's consensus reads: "Retaining the hauntingly enigmatic atmosphere of its prior incarnation, Donnie Darko: The Director's Cut offers a more satisfyingly realized sense of mythology and theme."
+Metacritic, which uses a weighted average, assigned the film a score of 88 out of 100, based on 15 critics, indicating "universal acclaim".

-At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the film received an average score of 88 based on 15 reviews, indicating "universal acclaim".
-Roger Ebert gave the film three stars out of four, describing it as "alive, original and exciting".
+Roger Ebert gave the film three out of four stars, describing it as "alive, original and exciting".
+He also contrasted it with the original cut, which he felt "seemed to have parts on order".
 Kevin Thomas of the Los Angeles Times predicted that, as a "richer" cut, the movie would "be ranked as one of the key American films of the decade".
 Writing for the Chicago Tribune, Robert K. Elder gave the film 3½ stars out of 4, calling it Kelly's "mind-bending masterwork".
 He added: "In his quest to make 'Darko' more accessible, Kelly might upset a few loyalists of the original, but there are still enough questions left to confound and enthrall audiences in Donnie Darko's reconfigured version."
 In an otherwise positive review, Dennis Lim of The Village Voice criticized the superimposed shots of The Philosophy of Time Travel, stating that they "[diminished] the narrative's mystery and [disrupted] its somnambulist tempo".